OpenCTI-Platform/opencti/docs/docs/usage/overview.md

 <a id="history-section"></a>
 ### History

-The `History` tab display the history of change of the Entity, update of attributes, creation of relations, ...
+The `History` tab displays the history of change of the Entity, update of attributes, creation of relations, ...

 Because of the volumes of information the history is written in a specific index that consume the redis stream to rebuild the history for the UI.
 ![History tab of a Malware](assets/history.png)